page banner

 For more information see the benefits section.

-FAQs for people thinking of switching careers
+Thinking of switching careers

 If you are coming from the public or private sector, you will have skills needed in the community sector.
 Are you good at team work, a good communicator and have strong resilience?
 Do you have well developed emotional intelligence and are empathetic?
 Are you a self-starter who likes to help people and communities?
 Are you good with words or numbers?
 The community sector needs people with skills for roles including project management, policy writing, advocacy, operations and contract managers, individual support worker and many more.

-Check out the changing career section to find out about how your skills and experience are transferrable to the community sector.
+Find out about how your skills and experience are transferrable to the community sector.

 If you are coming from the public or private sector, you may have already been working in a similar role to those available in the community sector.
-Community sector roles are diverse and include project management, policy writing, advocacy, operations and contract managers, individual support worker and many more.

 The community sector is looking for people who are passionate about making a difference!
 You will have the benefit of knowing that you are making a difference every day and be working in a role that aligns with your values.